AkshitaB/akshitab.github.io/_pages/about.md

 * model training and inference (paper and artifacts forthcoming)
 * evaluation [tools](https://github.com/allenai/ai2-olmo-eval) and [benchmark](https://api.semanticscholar.org/CorpusID:266348815)

-I also work on open-source libraries such as [allennlp](https://github.com/allenai/allennlp), [ai2-tango](https://github.com/allenai/tango), etc.
+I have also worked on open-source libraries such as [allennlp](https://github.com/allenai/allennlp), [ai2-tango](https://github.com/allenai/tango), etc.

 I graduated with a Master's degree in Computer Science from the University of Massachusetts Amherst in 2020, where I worked with Prof. Mohit Iyyer at the intersection of NLP and digital humanities.